-Its black marble box office was ecorated with bronze heads of the god Mercury as well as bronze trim around the window decorated in a floral theme.
+Its black marble box office was decorated with bronze heads of the god Mercury as well as bronze trim around the window decorated in a floral theme.

-In 1934, the CBS network purchased the vacant theater, and used it as a radio studio.
-However, by 1937, it had returned to legitimate use again, and a few years later, playwrights Russell Crouse and Howard Lindsay purchased the Hudson.
-In 1950, after a pair of successful long runs (“Arsenic and Old Lace” and “State of the Union”) the theater was sold to NBC for use as a television studio.
+In 1934, the CBS network purchased the vacant theatre, and used it as a radio studio.
+However, by 1937, it had returned to legitimate use again, and a few years later, playwrights Russell Crouse and Howard Lindsay purchased the Hudson Theatre.
+In 1950, after a pair of successful long runs (“Arsenic and Old Lace” and “State of the Union”) the theatre was sold to NBC for use as a television studio.
 Among the many classic shows broadcast from the Hudson was “The Tonight Show”.

-In 1959, after it decided to move its operations to Los Angeles, NBC spent over $100,000 restoring the Hudson Theatre to its original appearance, and it was given back over to legitimate theater, though the network continued to own the theater until 1962.
+In 1959 NBC spent over $100,000 restoring the Hudson Theatre to its original appearance, and it was given back over to legitimate theatre use, though the network continued to own the Hudson Theatre until 1962.

-During the 1960’s, the Hudson Theatre frequently was dark, and even more frequently threatened with demolition, but live performances continued on and off until 1968, when it was acquired by the Avon chain of pornographic theaters, which continued to run it until 1976, as the Avon-at-the-Hudson.
-After adult fare, the theater became just another second-run house, but only briefly, since by the end of the decade, it was closed.
+During the 1960’s, the Hudson Theatre frequently was dark, and even more frequently threatened with demolition, but live performances continued on and off until 1968, when it was acquired by the Avon chain of pornographic theatres, which continued to run it until 1976, as the Avon-at-the-Hudson.
+After adult fare, the theatre became just another second-run movie house, but only briefly, since by the end of the decade, it was closed.

 Reopened in 1980 after a remodeling as the Savoy, a nightclub and venue for rock concerts, it never became popular and closed after a few years.
 During the mid-1980’s, the stage was used by developers to hold a full-sized model of a luxury condominium for a short time.